Dyslexia Assessment Services

 If you observe these characteristics in your child, please arrange a complimentary Google Meet consultation to discuss potential next steps.
 It is important to note that a formal assessment is required to confirm dyslexia, as cognitive processing skills—including working memory, phonological processing, and processing speed—must be evaluated.

-• Full diagnostic assessments are available from the age of 8.
-We provide bespoke learning assessments for younger learners who are perhaps displaying some of the indicators of dyslexia or find certain aspects of learning more challenging.
+Full diagnostic assessments are available from the age of 8.
+I provide bespoke learning profiles for younger learners who are perhaps displaying some of the indicators of dyslexia or find certain aspects of learning more challenging.

-• Assessments should be conducted in a quiet environment free from distractions.
+Assessments should be conducted in a quiet environment free from distractions.
 Assessments usually take place at my home in Kew, but I am also happy to come to your home or school.
-I hold a enhanced DBS certificate and have extensive experience working with children.
+I hold an enhanced DBS certificate and have extensive experience working with children.

-• Your assessment report will include detailed recommendations for both home and school settings, specifically tailored to your child’s individual learning profile.
-Specialist tuition is also available to provide additional support at home, enhancing your child’s achievement, self-esteem, and independence.
-We are pleased to offer this service as part of our commitment to comprehensive educational support.
+Your assessment report will include detailed recommendations for both home and school settings, specifically tailored to your child’s individual learning profile.
+Specialist tuition can also support your child’s achievement, self-esteem, and independence.
+I offer this service as part of my commitment to child-centred educational support.

 Additionally, an eye test must have been conducted within the last two years.
 The family questionnaire includes a visual difficulties screener, which must also be completed.